trinodb/trino/presto-docs/src/main/sphinx/connector/blackhole.rst

     SELECT count(*) FROM blackhole.test.nation;

-The above query will return 1,000,000,000.
+The above query returns 1,000,000,000.

-Length of variable length columns can be controlled using ``field_length`` table property (default value is equal to 16)::
+Length of variable length columns can be controlled using the ``field_length`` table property (default value is equal to 16)::

     CREATE TABLE blackhole.test.nation (